Help lay the groundwork for change in Virginia! x

 THE OPPORTUNITY

-Because of a rightwing supermajority — more than a two-thirds majority in each Kansas state chamber — the rightwing has the power to override Governor Laura Kelly’s vetoes.
+Because they hold a supermajority — more than a two-thirds majority in each Kansas state chamber — the rightwing has the power to override Governor Laura Kelly’s vetoes.
+Rightwing lawmakers have used that power to override eight of Kelly’s 17 vetoes in the 2023 legislative session.

 THE STAKES

-In this past legislative session, Kansas’ supermajority has bypassed the will of their voters to enact unpopular laws that strip Kansans of their freedoms:
+In their 2023 legislative session, Kansas’ supermajority has bypassed the will of their voters to enact unpopular laws that strip Kansans of their freedoms:

-• Last August, Kansas voters overwhelmingly defeated a constitutional amendment that would have stripped away abortion access.
+• In August 2022, Kansas voters overwhelmingly defeated a constitutional amendment that would have stripped away abortion access.
 Despite this clear message from their own voters, the rightwing-controlled legislature advanced a series of extreme anti-abortion laws through both chambers, overriding Governor Kelly’s vetoes to pass these policies into law.

 THE LANDSCAPE

-In 2020, the last time The States Project invested in Kansas, fewer than 1,000 votes decided the result of every single House district where we invested in shifting the balance of power.
+In 2020, the last time The States Project funded state legislative races Kansas, fewer than 1,000 votes decided the result of every single House district that we fueled to attempt to shift the balance of power.

-In 2024, the entire chamber is up for re-election.
-To end the rightwing supermajority, we will need to protect every vulnerable Democratic-held district and flip two additional seats, but we believe achieving this goal is within reach.
+In 2024, the entire legislature is up for re-election.
+To end the rightwing supermajority, we will need to protect every vulnerable district and flip two additional seats in the House, or three in the Senate.
+We believe achieving these goals are within reach.

 2020